Part writer, part digital marketer, part psychology nerd.

 I believe the human experience is meant to be shared.
 That’s why I’m passionate about the power of words, social media, and thoughtful design — if I can help even one person feel more understood, I’ll be doing my job.

-I'll graduate from the Wisconsin School of Business in May 2018 after three years of bleeding Badger pride while studying marketing and graphic design.
+I graduated from the Wisconsin School of Business in May 2018 after three years of studying marketing and graphic design.

-After graduation, I’m moving to the mountains of Thailand for two months to work as a marketing intern at a small elephant sanctuary called Kindred Spirit.
+After graduation, I moved to the mountains of Thailand for two months to work as a marketing intern at a small elephant sanctuary called Kindred Spirit.

-When I return to the states in August, I’ll settle back down on the isthmus that stole my heart freshman year.
+Now I’ve settled back down on the isthmus that stole my heart freshman year.
 I love calling Madison home, and I work for an amazing company called The Digital Ring.

 I’m always looking for new connections, so don’t hesitate to say hello!
-I’m down to take on new projects or just have good conversations.
+I’m down to take on new projects or just chat about life.